Vincent Ogé: Personal life, family and legacy

 As noted by historian Larry Chen, "Ogé's identity, even his name, has been the subject of some confusion."
 After his death, historians made disparate claims about Ogé's background and revolutionary activities, though they consistently remarked on the uniqueness of someone from the mostly-conservative mulatto upper class attempting to overthrow French rule by force.
 Garrigus also noted that Ogé's 1791 interview with de Frévent stated that his surname was actually spelt with an "Au" instead of an "O", meaning that it could've been spelt Augé or Auger instead of Ogé.

 Ogé was born into a large family and had seven siblings in addition to an unknown number of whom died at a young age.
 He had three brothers, Joseph, Jacques, Jean-Pierre and Alexandre, the last of whom had been adopted by Ogé's parents.
 Ogé also had three sisters, Françoise, Angélique and a third sister whose name is unknown; prior to 1788, Françoise and Angélique had moved to Bordeaux.
 Though he never married, Ogé employed a housekeeper named Marie Magdeleine Garette from 1781 until 1783, when he finally paid her by deeding Garette a young slave girl.

 Views of Ogé in historiography, both inside and out of Haiti, varied enormously.
 In 1914, American racial scientist Lothrop Stoddard dismissively wrote in The French Revolution in San Domingo that Ogé was "convinced that he was destined to lead a successful rising of his caste."
 Twenty-four years later, Trinidadian historian C. L. R. James denounced Ogé in The Black Jacobins as a member of the French bourgeoisie "whose gifts were unsuited to the task before him."
 In 1988, British historian Robin Blackburn claimed Ogé was a fellow traveller of the Freemasons in France.

 Among African Americans, Ogé was positively remembered during the Antebellum Period.
 In 1853, the poet and abolitionist George Boyer Vashon wrote a 359-line poem titled Vincent Ogé, which included the stanzas "Thy coming fame, Ogé!
 Is sure; Thy name with that of L'Ouverture".
 A similarly positive view of Ogé prevailed in Haiti during the 19th century, and was used to promote the supremacy of Haiti's mulatto elite.
 This led Ogé's reputation in Haiti to collapse by the 20th century, and he was described in Haitian historiography as a "flawed and minor revolutionary figure."
+As historian Jean Casimir puts it, his name "barely echoes in the collective memory of contemporary Haiti."